Donate

 Youth First Justice Collaborative’s 2024 Grassroots Assembly

-A network of 17 state partners, including directly impacted youth organizers and mentors, have closed nine youth facilities, initiated plans for seven more closures and redirected $8 million to community initiatives.
+A movement made up of 18 State Partners, including directly impacted youth organizers and mentors, have closed nine youth facilities, initiated plans for seven more closures and redirected $8 million to community initiatives.

 map